Decoding Rolex Dials: “SWISS” vs “SWISS MADE”

 The “SWISS” marking has appeared on Rolex dials across different eras:

-- 1960s–1990s: Often paired with tritium lume, seen as “T SWISS T” or “SWISS T<25”.
-Interestingly, the presence of a 'T' on the dial is a helpful indicator of your watch’s age.
-It typically signifies that the watch was produced in the early 1990s or earlier.
+1960s–1990s: Often paired with tritium lume, seen as “T SWISS T” or “SWISS T<25”.
+Interestingly, the presence of a 'T' (stands for Tritium - also a very radioactive material) on the dial is a helpful indicator of your watch’s age.
+It typically signifies that the watch was produced before the early 1990s.

-- Service Dials: Some collectors believe Rolex reused the “SWISS” marking on service replacement dials, especially when replacing older tritium dials.
+Service Dials: Some collectors believe Rolex reused the “SWISS” marking on service replacement dials, especially when replacing older tritium dials.
+I personally don’t believe in the concept of "service dials."
+It seems unlikely that Rolex would produce dials exclusively for watches returning to their repair facilities - it simply doesn’t make sense from a business perspective.

 Why the Confusion?